 This is the perfect place to spend the evening with friends or a date.

-I would recommend checking their hours before your visit because you’ll want to allow extra time to truly be able to relax and appreciate the Insta-worthy setting at every turn.
+I recommend checking their hours before your visit because you’ll want to allow extra time to truly relax and appreciate the Insta-worthy setting at every turn.

-Stix is one of the best spots to visit for a meal or drink because there is something that appeals to everyone.
+Stix is one of the best spots for a meal or drink with an ambiance that appeals to everyone.

 Indoor Dining at Stix